eldeltallat/git/contrib/hooks/multimail/doc/gerrit.rst

   exec /path/to/git-multimail/git-multimail/git_multimail.py \
     --stdout "$@" >> /tmp/log.txt

-and try pushing from a test repository.
-You should see the source of the email that would have been sent in the output of ``git push`` in the file ``/tmp/log.txt``.
+and try puiging from a test repository.
+You should see the source of the email that would have been sent in the output of ``git puig`` in the file ``/tmp/log.txt``.